Klipper3d/klipper/docs/Config_Reference.md

 #   Optional points that define a faulty region.
 See docs/Bed_Mesh.md
 #   for details on faulty regions.
 Up to 99 faulty regions may be added.
 #   By default no faulty regions are set.
+#adaptive_margin:
+#   An optional margin (in mm) to be added around the bed area used by
+#   the defined print objects when generating an adaptive mesh.
 ```

 ### [bed_tilt]